Drewlove/green-dragons-client/WorkNotes.md

 ***ACTUAL NEXT STEPS***
-organize css
 review Thinkful guidelines for project

-FORMS: Student Exchanges form still needs the changes listed below Save Button
-*All forms, toggle displaying and hiding form after form is submitted (see studentFormProfileContainer) *Use the scroll to top function as well
-Delete Button
-*Add delete confirmation
-*change delete button to type='button'

-TICK MARKS IN JS CHART
-stepSize: 1

 ERROR HANDLING ON FAILED FETCH, POST\PATCH, DELETE
 *I think you need to change the HttpMethods utility funtions